cloudnative-pg/cloudnative-pg.github.io/content/blog/migrations-with-atlas-and-cloudnativepg/index.md

 cluster-example-app                    kubernetes.io/basic-auth   9      18h
 ```

-You may inspect the contents of the secret running `kubectl get secrets cluster-example-app -o yaml`,
+You can inspect the contents of the secret running `kubectl get secrets cluster-example-app -o yaml`,
 and you will find that it contains a key called `password`, holding of course
 the password for the `app` user (base64 encoded).
 In addition to the `cluster-example-app` Secret, the CloudNativePG operator